Places of Interest in Westerham

 The Grasshopper Inn, Moorhouse

 With origins dating back to the 13th century, the Grasshopper Inn was altered in the 18th. century and during the 1950s was restored and extended using old materials.
 A wrought iron door from the Houses of Parliament and the vestry doors from Coventry Cathedral can be found among the panelled walls and beamed ceilings of the Tudor Suite.
 The Inn’s name is taken from the grasshopper incorporated in the crest of the Gresham family who owned the Manor of Westerham from the time of Henry VIII until the late 17th century.
+As of 2020 currently closed awaiting refurbishment.

 Church of Holy Trinity, Crockham Hill